PreciousChicken/blog/content/posts/nextcloud-aio-docker-skeleton-change.md

 ## Scan the new files

-As we've been manually created new files it probably is not a bad idea[^1] to run the [occ file:scan](https://docs.nextcloud.com/server/15/admin_manual/configuration_server/occ_command.html?highlight=occ#scan) command to make sure everything has been found and indexed:
+As we have been manually creating new files it probably is not a bad idea[^1] to run the [occ file:scan](https://docs.nextcloud.com/server/15/admin_manual/configuration_server/occ_command.html?highlight=occ#scan) command to make sure everything has been found and indexed:

 ```bash
 sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ files:scan --all